 TVA's action would satisfy the requirements of Executive Order (EO) 11988 (Floodplain Management), EO 11990 (Protection of Wetlands), EO 12372 (Intergovernmental Review), EO 12898 (Environmental Justice), EO 12977 (Interagency Security Committee), EO 13112 as amended by 13751 (Invasive Species), and applicable laws including the National Historic Preservation Act (NHPA), the Endangered Species Act (ESA) as amended, the Farmland Protection Policy Act, the Clean Air Act, and the Clean Water Act (CWA).
 Necessary permits and licenses are discussed below.
-Correspondence received from other agencies related to this review and coordination is contained in Appendix B.
+Correspondence received from other agencies related to this review and coordination is contained in Appendix D.

-1.6 Necessary Permits or Licenses
+1.7 Necessary Permits or Licenses

 Prior to construction, a permit would be required from TDEC for the discharge of construction site storm water associated with the construction of the substation and transmission lines.
 TVA would prepare the required erosion and sedimentation control plans and coordinate them with the appropriate state and local authorities.
-A permit may also be required for burning trees and other combustible materials removed during construction of the proposed transmission line.
 A Section 401 Water Quality Certification or an Aquatic Resource Alteration Permit would be obtained as required for physical alterations to waters of the State.
 A Section 404 Nationwide Permit would be obtained from the USACE if construction activities would result in the discharge of dredge or fill into waters of the United States (U.S.).
 A permit would be obtained from the Tennessee Department of Transportation (TDOT) for crossing state highways or federal interstates during transmission line construction.